Despite the push toward environmental awareness, we are

 - Adapt your Shop Vacuum to be Remote.
 Move your shop vacuum away from your work area to increase your at-hand room.
 Plug it into an outlet that is switched from within your work area and turn the vacuum's power switch on.
 Extend the hose up, over and down to your work area.
 Or run it in cavities behind your benches.
 Use U-bolt or electrical conduit brackets as guides for the hose.
 Add hose extensions as required.
 Terminate at a wall-mounted bracket to hold the coil of remaining hose.
 Another set of brackets, a pegboard or a holster at that location can hold vacuum accessories.
 When needed, lift the hose and hit the wall switch.

 If there is no floor space for the vacuum at its new location, consider also mounting this on the wall.
 Don't make it too high or too difficult to access for when it comes time to empty or service it.
 Regarding the latter, remember to clean the entire hose length from time to time; dips and corrugations in the hose tend to trap debris.

-- Consider a Shop Laptop instead of a Space-Hogging Desktop.
+- Consider a Shop Laptop or Tablet instead of a Space-Hogging Desktop.
 Laptops dropped in price as netbooks, e3PCs, tablets, and other mobile devices became more common.
 Used laptops are easily available, especially if you place no great demands on a computer system and can make use of an older one.
 If you require a printer, consider a wall-mounted shelf with a small table below for the laptop instead of a full-size desk or large table.
 If the printer uses fanfold paper, install a shelf underneath it with ridges at the edges to contain the paper.
 It's a good idea to make an enclosed housing for all this if your shop generates dust.